gradosevic/ag-custom-admin/readme.txt

 == Changelog ==

+= 1.2.5.1 =
+* Plugin tested up to 3.3
+* Fixed major issues with WP 3.3. version
+* Fixed bug when trying to edit custom buttons in admin menu

 = 1.2.5 =
 * Plugin tested up to 3.2.1
 * Fixed some compatibility issues with other plugins